Quantum Geometry and the Hidden Scales in Materials: Where to find the quantum metric?

+The overall scaling of the response, $\sigma^{(2)}_{\mu\mu\nu}\approx\lambda\V\ell^2$, can be understood from three physical ingredients.
+First, the response is proportional to the mean free path $\lambda$ because the injected carriers must scatter to form a steady DC current.
+Second, the strength of the resonant optical transition, driven by a photon of frequency $\omega$, is governed by the quantum metric, which provides an area scale $\ell^2$.
+Third, a net current requires an asymmetry in the band structure, provided by the velocity difference between bands, which contributes the final intrinsic scale $\V$.

+Injection currents require a mismatch in band velocities between time-reversed processes; an intuitive interpretation can therefore be given in terms of the two triangle diagrams that constitute this response, which are related by time reversal~\cite{Holder2020,Jiang2025}.
+In the absence of time reversal, the semiclassical quasiparticle motion in the clockwise and anti-clockwise nonlinear excitation does not occupy identical real-space areas because they involve different velocities.
+The effect is thus proportional to the transition area $\ell^2$ times the intrinsic velocity mismatch, which depends on the external frequency $\V$.

 Despite the tremendous progress in the last few years in characterizing geometric features in observables, it is important to stay parsimonious in applying this label.
 Matrix overlaps are ubiquitous in multi-orbital systems, and not every occurrence of a matrix element automatically signals that quantum geometry (dipole fluctuations from orbital frustration and delocalization) is an important ingredient towards understanding a particular response.
 We should be aware of the fact that the momentum structure of the matrix overlaps leads in many cases only to quantitative modifications, without changing the overall character of the response.
-The examples listed above show that it is nonetheless possible to distill and isolate the role of quantum geometry, and we are confident that many more examples like these will be found.
-However, to reiterate, wave function overlaps are a \emph{necessary}, but not a \emph{sufficient} ingredient for quantum geometric effects.

-A second important caveat is the fact that almost all of the response functions discussed above can additionally receive large contributions from extrinsic origin, like impurity scattering, phonons and boundary effects~\cite{sturman2021photovoltaic,Du2021,Atencia2022}.
-It is an ongoing challenge to disentangle the latter from the intrinsic phenomena which originate from the bulk wavefunctions, and this is only possible on a case-by-case basis.
+Nonetheless, the examples listed above show that it is possible to distill and isolate the role of quantum geometry, and we are confident that many more examples like these will be found.
+Another important aspect is that almost all of the response functions discussed above can additionally receive large contributions from extrinsic origin ($\lambda$), like impurity scattering, phonons and boundary effects~\cite{sturman2021photovoltaic,Du2021,Atencia2022}.
+It is an ongoing challenge to disentangle the latter from the intrinsic phenomena ($\ell$) which originate from the bulk wavefunctions, and this is only possible on a case-by-case basis.